huggingface/blog/tf-serving.md

 docker run -d --name serving_base tensorflow/serving
 ```

-, copy the newly created SavedModel into the serving_base container's models folder:
+copy the newly created SavedModel into the serving_base container's models folder:
 ```
 docker cp my_model/saved_model serving_base:/models/bert
 ```

-,commit the container that serves the model by changing MODEL_NAME to match the model's name (here `bert`), the name (`bert`) corresponds to the name we want to give to our SavedModel:
+commit the container that serves the model by changing MODEL_NAME to match the model's name (here `bert`), the name (`bert`) corresponds to the name we want to give to our SavedModel:
 ```
 docker commit --change "ENV MODEL_NAME bert" serving_base my_bert_model
 ```